IBM/mas-drone-to-fix-watsonx/energyloss-simulated/README.md

 To get the `"caFile"` certificate, use Firefox (not Chrome) and:
 1. In the Watson IoT Platform browser bar, click the Security icon just next to the URL.
 Click the `Connection Secure` line.
 Then click the `More information` line.
 That will open a pop-up window.
 2. On the popped-up window, click `View Certificate`.
 That will open a new tab on your browser.
 On the opened Certificate browser tab, click the `ISRG Root X1` tab.
 In the `Miscellaneous` section, click the `PEM (chain)` link.
-That will download a `certificate.pem` file which name should look like: `iot-yourgeomas-xyz-com.pem`.
+That will download a `certificate.pem` file which name should look like: `iot-yourgeomas-xyz-com-chain.pem`.
 Save it locally.

 ![image](/images/Simulated-001.jpg)

+<a id='import'> </a>
+## Create Project & import certificate, Notebook and csv

 <a id='download'> </a>
-## Download Notebook & solar-panel-readings.csv
+### Download solar-panel-readings.csv
-Download:
-1. the [solar-panel-readings.csv](./files/solar-panel-readings.csv) file containing the 5,720 rows of simulated data , save it locally.
+Download the [solar-panel-readings.csv](./files/solar-panel-readings.csv) file containing the 5,720 rows of simulated data , save it locally.

-2. the [cl-energy-loss-simulated.ipynb](./files/cl-energy-loss-simulated.ipynb) Notebook, save it locally.
+<a id='local'> </a>
+### OPTION A - using Local Jupyter Env
+Download this Notebook locally [cl-energy-loss-simulated-local.ipynb](./files/cl-energy-loss-simulated-local.ipynb).

+In order to run this recipe, all we need is a Python `virtual environment` within which we'll install `Jupyter Lab` to run the Notebook.
+The steps below were executed with Python 3.12.7 on a Mac but similar steps can be used on a PC (refer to documentation links below).

+Open your Mac `Terminal` and follow these steps to install and activate the Python `venv`:
+1. Run `mkdir cl-energy-loss-simulated` to create a `cl-energy-loss-simulated` folder (refer to Python documentation <a href="https://docs.python.org/3/library/venv.html" target="_blank">venv — Creation of virtual environments </a> for non-Mac user and/or more info)
+2. Run `cd cl-energy-loss-simulated` to move to your folder
+3. Run `python3 -m venv venv` to create a virtual environment called `venv`.
+Once done, check that you have a `venv` folder under and that it contains the subfolders `bin`, `include`, `lib` and a file `pyvenv.cfg`.
+4. Run `source venv/bin/activate` to activate the venv.
+Note that once this command is done, a `(venv)` should appear on the left of your Terminal command line e.g. `(venv) christophelucasibm@MacBook cl-energy-loss-simulated-test %`.
+That means your venv is activated successfully.
+5. Run `pip list` and note that only e.g. `pip 24.2` is returned i.e. your venv has no other python package installed yet.

+Let's now install `Jupyter Lab` in the `venv`:
+1. Run `pip install jupyterlab` to Install Jupyter Lab (see <a href="https://jupyter.org/install" target="_blank">Installing Jupyter </a> documentation)
+2. Run `pip list` and notice that many packages have been installed that Jupyter Lab uses.
+3. Run `jupyter lab`.
+This should ultimately invite you to open a `http://localhost:8888/lab` link in your browser.
+4. Drag and drop the [solar-panel-readings.csv](./files/solar-panel-readings.csv) and that `certificate.pem` e.g. `iot-yourgeomas-xyz-com-chain.pem` you just downloaded from your local folder to the Jupyter Lab window on your browser.
+5. Similarly, drag and drop the [cl-energy-loss-simulated-local.ipynb](./files/cl-energy-loss-simulated-local.ipynb) you just downloaded.
+Open it - you are ready to go !

 <a id='cp4d'> </a>
-## Create Project in Cloud Pak For Data & import certificate, Notebook and csv
+### OPTION B - using Cloud Pak for Data
+Download this Notebook locally [cl-energy-loss-simulated-cp4d.ipynb](./files/cl-energy-loss-simulated-cp4d.ipynb).

 Following the blue arrows in the below picture, do:
 1. In CP4D, go to `Projects`-`All Projects` menu and click `New project`.
 Name it `xy-energy-loss-simulated`, click `Create`.
 2. From the Project `Assets` tab, click `New Asset`, select `Jupyter notebook editor`.
 Go to the `From file` tab and drag and drop the `cl-energy-loss-simulated.ipynb` you just downloaded, select `Runtime 22.2 on Python 3.10 (1vCPU, 2 GB RAM)` option.
 Click `Create`.
 This should open the Notebook.
-3. Click the data waffle (top-right) and drag and drop both the [solar-panel-readings.csv](./files/solar-panel-readings.csv) and that `certificate.pem` e.g. `iot-yourgeomas-xyz-com.pem` you just downloaded.
+3. Click the data waffle (top-right) and drag and drop both the [solar-panel-readings.csv](./files/solar-panel-readings.csv) and that `certificate.pem` e.g. `iot-yourgeomas-xyz-com-chain.pem` you just downloaded.

 ![image](/images/Simulated-002.jpg)

 <a id='notebook'> </a>
 # Understand & run the Notebook

 <a id='notebookexplained'> </a>
 ## Notebook Explained
-The [cl-energy-loss-simulated.ipynb](./files/cl-energy-loss-simulated.ipynb) Notebook provides all instructions to complete this recipe.
+Both the [cl-energy-loss-simulated-local.ipynb](./files/cl-energy-loss-simulated.ipynb) and [cl-energy-loss-simulated-cp4d.ipynb](./files/cl-energy-loss-simulated-cp4d.ipynb) Notebooks provide all instructions to complete this recipe.
 Using the Notebook, you will:
 1. Transform the csv into a pandas data frame and visualize it with an interactive Bokeh plot
 2. Have 2 options to send the 5,720 rows of data to Monitor:
     - **Option A**: send data real-time at your chosen frequency (e.g. 1 reading every second, minute, 10 minutes etc)